Obituary: Toulouse gunman Mohamed Merah

 Handed over to US forces, he was sent back to France, La Depeche writes.

-France's domestic intelligence agency (DCRI) was aware of his foreign trips and suspected him of radical Islamist activity.'Such violence'
+France's domestic intelligence agency (DCRI) was aware of his foreign trips and suspected him of radical Islamist activity.

 Interior Minister Claude Gueant revealed that Merah had been asked by intelligence officials in November 2011 to explain his visit to Afghanistan and Pakistan and had shown them photographs to prove he had been a tourist.